-Do you know what gets me about the recent stock market blowup?
+Do you know what still gets me about the stock market crash?

 Somebody out there made a bundle off it.

 I know, it's hard to believe.
-Most folks' retirement account balances are way down.
-Every single stock mutual fund (all 11,579 of them) is down this year, and highfliers from Akamai
+Most folks' retirement account balances are still way down, despite the strong rally we've had since early March.
+Every single stock mutual fund (all 11,579 of them) was down in 2008, and highfliers from Alcoa

-But somewhere out there are investors who made money this year.
+But somewhere out there are investors who made money in 2008 and early 2009.
 Lots of money, in some cases.